HobnobMancer/cazy_webscraper/README.md

 - Unit Tests: The coverage of the unit tests will be increased to cover at least 95% of the entire package

 - The Expand module: This module is for retrieving protein sequences from GenBank and PDB structures from PDB.
 The code is workable but inefficient.
-The code will be factorised out into multiple submodules, and include allow applying an additional EC number filter for selecting CAZyme to retrieve structural and sequence data for.
+The code will be factorised out into multiple submodules, and include an additional EC number filter for selecting CAZymes to retrieve structural and sequence data for.

-- Progress on the Expand module: Retrieving sequences for specific classes and families from a dictionary created using `cazy_webscraper` is complete, although no unit tests have been written yet.
+- Progress on the Expand module: The code has be modularised and is working.
+We're currently writing the unit tests.

 - Documentation: The ReadTheDocs documentation has been updated to include all cmd-line flag.
-However, we are working on developing written and video tutorials to help users will less experience using the cmd-line to get started with this tool!
+However, we are working on developing written and video tutorials to help users will less experience using the cmd-line to get started with this tool

 All this work is being done on the currently active `update_expand` branch.

-## Future releases and features
+## Future releases, features, feedback and contributing

 To make `cazy_webscraper` accessible to a wider audience, I will (after the release of version 1) add on a GUI for `cazy_webscraper`.
-This will likely be slow in development but it will come in the next 6-9 months.
+This will likely be slow in development but it will come eventually.

 If there any additional features you would like to see added to `cazy_webscraper` or the documentation, please do raise an issue in the GitHub repo.
 All feedback is greatly appreciated and the aim is provide a tool users will find extremely useful!

+If you would like to contribute to `cazy_webscraper` please raise an issue in the GitHub repo (preferably using the 'Feature request' template).